joysticktv/joysticktv.github.io/faq.md

 Games are constantly coming out, and older games get updated frequently.
 Keeping up with a solid list is very difficult.
 As long as the game doesn’t violate our Terms of Service or Community Guidelines, it should be ok, but will be evaluated on a case-by-case basis.
 If you have further questions, please ask.

 ## How much are tokens worth?
-Token values are variable based on how much was spent buying them.
+This depends on the earnings plan you choose when you sign up to be a streamer.
+The Fixed-Rate plan offer every token at $0.055.
+The Variable-Rate plan token values are based on how much was spent buying them.
 We factor in discounts that may be given, or affiliate revenue share, and other factors in this.
-A token's value will be between $0.03 and $0.11 with the average value being around $0.07 each.
+A token's value will be between $0.03 and $0.10 with the average value being about $0.07 each.

 ## How much do affiliates make?
 An affiliate will earn 20% of each purchase made for users that they have signed up; however, this amount may vary based on factors like token coupons given to a user, or the price value of subscriptions as set by the streamer.
 See the [Affiliate Support](/affiliate_support) guides for more info.